 Prepare a 1lb loaf tin by greasing the inside with a little oil or use a paper liner.

 Measure all the dry ingredients in to a large mixing bowl and mix very well to distribute the baking powder and baking soda.
-Make a well in the centre, add the mashed banana, natural yogurt and crack in the eggs.
+Make a well in the center, add the mashed banana, natural yogurt and crack in the eggs.
 Mix well to form a thick, wet dough.
-Spoon the dough in to the tin, smooth over the top and place in the centre of the oven.
+Spoon the dough in to the tin.
+Use a spatula to scrape all the dough from the bowl.
+Smooth over the top and place in the center of the oven.
 Bake for approx 50mins until browned on top.
 Carefully remove from tin while still hot.
 Tap the base - when fully baked it should have a light, hollow sound.
 Cool on a wire tray.

 Try to be patient and wait until fully cooled before slicing, as it will slice much easier when cold.